AnnikaV9/hcclient/README.md

 ## Introduction <a name="introduction"></a>
 *"hack.chat is a minimal, distraction-free, accountless, logless, disappearing chat service which is easily deployable as your own service."* - [hack.chat](https://github.com/hack-chat/main)

-hcclient is a configurable terminal client for connecting to [hack.chat](https://hack.chat).
+hcclient is a cross-platform terminal client for connecting to [hack.chat](https://hack.chat).

 **Note:** &nbsp;As this client is written to be compatible with the official live instance running at https://hack.chat, compatibility with your own self-hosted instance or other alternate instances is not guaranteed.

 <br />

 ## Features <a name="features"></a>
-- **Cross-platform:** &nbsp;No platform specific modules used, should work fine on most systems.
 - **Color theming:** &nbsp;Configured with command line flags, colors provided by termcolor.
-- **Send/Receive raw packets:** &nbsp;Send json packets without parsing with `/raw`, display received packets as json with `--no-parse`.
 - **Suggestions:** &nbsp;Starting your message with `@` will bring up a menu with a list of online users.
 Cycle through them with arrow keys or continue typing to filter the suggestions even more.
 Outside of the menu, arrow keys cycle through message history.
 - **Patched stdout:** &nbsp;Type long messages as slow as you want, received messages won't overwrite your progress.
 - **Config generation:** &nbsp;Generate and load json configuration files with no editing required.
 Change configuration options from within the client with commands, modifying behaviour and colors without having to restart it.
 - **Desktop notifications:** &nbsp;Receive notifications whenever someone mentions you or sends you a whisper.
 (Not supported in container mode)
 - **Aliases:** &nbsp;Set aliases for messages and phrases you send often, because why wouldn't you?
+- **Whisper locking:** &nbsp;Lock the client with a command to send only whispers, preventing accidental information leaks.
+- **Ignore list:** &nbsp;Message blocking using tripcodes and connection hashes.
+- **Send/Receive raw packets:** &nbsp;Send json packets without parsing with `/raw`, display received packets as json with `--no-parse`.
 - **Moderator mode:** &nbsp;Enabled with `--is-mod`, gives you a bunch of `/` commands for moderator actions.
 Moderator commands are not documented in `/help`, check the source code for the list of available ones and their parameters.

 <br />